Capacitance: Capacitors

 The capacitance of the majority of capacitors used in electronic circuits is generally several orders of magnitude smaller than the farad.
-The most common subunits of capacitance in use today are the microfarad (µF), nanofarad (nF), picofarad (pF), and, in microcircuits, femtofarad (fF).
-However, specially made supercapacitors can be much larger (as much as hundreds of farads), and parasitic capacitive elements can be less than a femtofarad.
-In the past, alternate subunits were used in old historical texts; "mf" and "mfd" for microfarad (µF); "mmf", "mmfd", "pfd", "µµF" for picofarad (pF); but are now considered obsolete.
+The most common units of capacitance are the microfarad (μF), nanofarad (nF), picofarad (pF), and, in microcircuits, femtofarad (fF).
+Some applications also use supercapacitors that can be much larger, as much as hundreds of farads, and parasitic capacitive elements can be less than a femtofarad.
+Historical texts use other, obsolete submultiples of the farad, such as "mf" and "mfd" for microfarad (μF); "mmf", "mmfd", "pfd", "μμF" for picofarad (pF).

-Capacitance can be calculated if the geometry of the conductors and the dielectric properties of the insulator between the conductors are known.
-A qualitative explanation for this can be given as follows.
-Once a positive charge is put unto a conductor, this charge creates an electrical field, repelling any other positive charge to be moved onto the conductor; i.e., increasing the necessary voltage.
-But if nearby there is another conductor with a negative charge on it, the electrical field of the positive conductor repelling the second positive charge is weakened (the second positive charge also feels the attracting force of the negative charge).
-So due to the second conductor with a negative charge, it becomes easier to put a positive charge on the already positive charged first conductor, and vice versa; i.e., the necessary voltage is lowered.
+The capacitance can be calculated if the geometry of the conductors and the dielectric properties of the insulator between the conductors are known.
+Capacitance is proportional to the area of overlap and inversely proportional to the separation between conducting sheets.
+The closer the sheets are to each other, the greater the capacitance.

-As a quantitative example consider the capacitance of a capacitor constructed of two parallel plates both of area $A$ separated by a distance $d$.
+An example is the capacitance of a capacitor constructed of two parallel plates both of area $A$ separated by a distance $d$.
 If $d$ is sufficiently small with respect to the smallest chord of $A$, there holds, to a high level of accuracy: